DevExpress/testcafe-examples/examples/mock-date/README.md

 Use the `clientScripts` function to inject the `mockdate` module and add the code that uses this module to set the browser date value with `MockDate.set`, passing a string with the date as its argument.

-The client code returns the date and the test code verifies that the date equals the one specified in the `clientScript` function.
+The client code returns the date and the test code verifies that the date is equal to the date in the `clientScript` function.